-Channels organize and display content captured from DVI, VGA, HDMI, audio and camera input sources.
+Channels organize and display content captured from DVI, VGA, HDMI, audio and .
 A channel can be set up to display the content from one input source, or may capture, stream and record content from two input sources.
 You can identify your channel by adding a corporate logo, company information, corporate color and time stamps.